 Once selected, the OpDesk agent will run the application processes isolated from any other running processes (this includes Microsoft’s Explorer.exe).
-This allows the end user to be able to run multiple versions of the same application on the same workstation.
-Please note that isolated applications need to rely on a local redirection area so we can’t use the normal network mounted “Virtual Volumes” feature.
-Instead the application will get fully extracted into our redirection ares during its initial install.
-Please also note, any file or registry data that gets modified while the application is running will get saved in the redirection area and not to the normal file system/registry.
+The application will get fully downloaded and extracted into our redirection area during its initial install.
+Any file or registry data that gets modified while the application is running will get saved in the redirection area and not to the normal file system/registry.
 The redirection area is in a protected OpDesk\Application Cache folder of the Program Data folder.
 You can also use the reset feature to restore the application back to how it was originally installed.
 When the application gets uninstalled it will also remove any modified or added files and registry settings.

 As you probably know, Microsoft does not allow the new Microsoft Edge browser to load any Java plugin JRE.
 However Windows 10 still ships with the older Internet Explorer that can run Java.
 You can configure the managed JRE to launch Internet explorer to show a specific page using a specific version of Java.
 Additionally we ship with an optionally installed simple browser (32 or 64 bit) that you can use to view different pages that need different versions of Java at the same time.
 Here is an example of how you would add a shortcut to the launch menu to launch our RasmSimpleBrowser32.exe which would install an isolated version of JRE7u80 (1.7) and show the common test webpage “https://javatester.org/”.
 Once this application is associated with a workstation or use you will see the specified icon in the launch menu.
 Once the shortcut is launched the end user simply sees the specified browser launch and the specified page loads using the version of Java desired.